wp-plugins/ewww-image-optimizer/readme.txt

 * webp support
 * jpegmini server integration (for resizes only)
 * pngquant (for resizes only)
 * huge thanks to those who have done localization/translation for Dutch, Romanian, and Spanish.
-See http://wordpress.org/plugins/ewww-image-optimizer/other_notes/ for more information.
 If you would like to help translate this plugin in your language, post a thread on the support forums.

-= 1.7.7 =
+= 1.8.0 =
 * fixed: debug output not working properly on bulk optimize
 * changed: when cloud license has been exceeded, the optimizer will not attempt to upload images, and bulk operations will stop immediately
 * fixed: unnecessary decimals will not be displayed for file-sizes in bytes